Aging & Neuroepidemiology Group

 Honglei Chen, M.D., Ph.D.

-The Aging & Neuroepidemiology Group studies how environmental and genetic factors affect the risks of age-related neurodegenerative diseases and the aging process in general.
-Honglei Chen, M.D., Ph.D., is the head of the Aging & Neuroepidemiology Group.
+Honglei Chen, M.D., Ph.D., is the head of the Aging and Neuroepidemiology Group and holds a secondary appointment in the NIEHS Neurobiology Laboratory.
+His group studies how environmental and genetic factors affect the risks of age-related neurodegenerative diseases and the aging process in general.

-Neurodegenerative diseases are substantial public health problems in the U.S. About 5-8% of elderly Americans have dementia and about 1% have Parkinson’s disease.
+Neurodegenerative diseases are substantial public health problems in the U.S. About 5-8 percent of elderly Americans have dementia and about 1 percent have Parkinson’s disease.
 Understanding the causes of these diseases is crucial for prevention.
-Therefore, Dr. Chen’s research aims to ascertain the environmental and genetic causes of Parkinson’s disease and to characterize high risk population through research on non-motor symptoms and biomarkers.
+Therefore, Chen’s research aims to ascertain the environmental and genetic causes of Parkinson’s disease and to characterize high risk population through research on non-motor symptoms and biomarkers.
 The ultimate goal is disease prevention and more effective clinical management.

 - Environment, Genes, and Gene-environment interactions in the etiology of Parkinson’s disease: Genes and environmental factors, alone or in combination, contribute to the pathogenesis of Parkinson’s disease.
 Over the past several years, his research has contributed to a better understanding of the role of environmental factors in Parkinson’s etiology.
 For example, he reported that long duration of smoking, rather than smoking intensity, might underlie the lower risk of Parkinson’s disease among smokers (Chen et al., Neurology 2010).
 He and collaborators also found that moderate to vigorous exercise (Xu et al., Neurology 2010), ibuprofen use (Chen et al., Neurology 2003 & Annals Neurol 2005; Gao et al., Neurology 2011), and higher plasma urate (Chen et al., Am J Epidemiol 2009) were each associated with a lower risk of Parkinson’s disease.
 In collaboration with an international consortium and others, he contributed to the identification of multiple genetic loci that affected the risk of late-onset Parkinson’s disease (Simón-Sánchez et al., Nat Genet 2009; IPDGC, Lancet 2011) and the first gene-environment interaction that was identified in a genome-wide approach (Hemza et al., PLoS Genet 2011).